 Earthwave Society

-Fort Worth, TX 76126
+Ft.
+Worth, TX

 The Mississippi River drainage in the U.S., and the Yangtze River basin in China are the only two places in the world where paddlefish are found.
 The Chinese paddlefish, Psephurus gladius, is a different species from the American paddlefish, and is believed to be near extinction.
 The last confirmed sighting of a Chinese paddlefish occurred on January 24, 2003.

-Historically, paddlefish were widespread, and inhabited most of the large rivers of the Mississippi River drainage.
+Historically, American paddlefish were widespread, and inhabited most of the large rivers of the Mississippi River drainage.
 But not any more.
 They have been extirpated from much of their peripheral range, to include the Great Lakes and Canada, New York, Maryland, and Pennsylvania, and there is growing concern about their populations in other states.

 Dams tend to block the upstream movement of paddlefish on their spawning migration, so they concentrate below dams which makes them highly susceptible to snaggers, and other related hazards.
 There is also a difference in flow patterns and water temperatures downstream of dams.
 These things have had terrible, detrimental effects on paddlefish, particularly in the spring during spawning season.

 American paddlefish were popular targets for poachers during the Iranian crisis in the 1980s.
 It was discovered their roe could be processed into caviar similar in taste and texture to the Caspian Sea's prized Sevruga sturgeon caviar which often sold in excess of $300 for a 2 oz. tin.
 As a result, paddlefish populations in certain states were decimated by illegal poaching.
+Special Agents with the U.S. Fish & Wildlife Service, and local law enforcement officials in Missouri arrested poachers on the spot after an extensive undercover sting operation.
+Offenders were convicted, fined and sentenced to time in a federal penitentiary.

 See the FWS Sting Operation trailer at the Paddlefish Gallery.
 Also available in the Paddlefish Gallery is the opening segment of the documentary, The Paddlefish: An American Treasure, and an interview with the late Kim Graham, affectionately remembered as Mr. Paddlefish.